Netherlands to impose new COVID measures to avoid healthcare breakdown | Health

 Netherlands to impose new COVID measures to avoid healthcare breakdown

-The Dutch government was set to announce new measures on Friday including early closure of bars, restaurants and most stores to stem a record-breaking wave of COVID-19 infections that is threatening to overwhelm the healthcare system.
-Caretaker prime minister Mark Rutte was meeting with his Cabinet to make a final decision on what measures are needed to ensure that hospitals, stressed by a flood of new coronavirus patients, do not run out of capacity in intensive care units.
+The Dutch government on Friday was set to tighten COVID-19 measures, including early closure of bars, restaurants and most stores to stem a record-breaking wave of infections that is threatening to overwhelm the healthcare system.
+Caretaker Prime Minister Mark Rutte met his Cabinet to make a final decision on what restrictions were needed to ensure hospitals, stressed by a surge in new coronavirus patients, do not run out of intensive care capacity.

+The Dutch government on Friday was set to tighten COVID-19 measures, including early closure of bars, restaurants and most stores to stem a record-breaking wave of infections that is threatening to overwhelm the healthcare system.

+Caretaker Prime Minister Mark Rutte met his Cabinet to make a final decision on what restrictions were needed to ensure hospitals, stressed by a surge in new coronavirus patients, do not run out of intensive care capacity.
+Rutte was due to hold a televised news conference at 1800 GMT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)